makrai/notes/buechel18-emo-multiling-multitask-naacl.md

       * polarity information is propagated through the graph
   * their evaluation,
     * Densifier seems to be superior overall, yet
-    * SentProp produces competitive only when the seed lexicon or the corpus the word embeddings are trained on is very small
+    * SentProp produces competitive only when the resource is very small
+      * resource: the seed lexicon or the corpus the word embeddings are trained on
 * word emotion induction
   * graph-based
     * very similar approach to SentProp has been proposed by Wang+ (2016a)